bastienboutonnet/sheetwork/CONTRIBUTING.md

 ### Development

 The whole package is managed using [Poetry](https://python-poetry.org/).
-It's really really good and ensures reproducibility. **If this is holding you up from contributing feel free to shoot me a DM on [Discord](https://discord.gg/5GnNNb) and I can deploy good old `setup.py` files for you to use `pip install -e .` in your venv management tool of choice
+It's really really good and ensures reproducibility. **If this is holding you up from contributing feel free to shoot me a DM on [Discord](https://discord.gg/5GnNNb) and I can deploy good old `setup.py` files for you to use `pip install -e .` in your venv management tool of choice, although I think `pip` install edidable from current folder should work --but not sure.**

 1. [Install Poetry on your system](https://python-poetry.org/docs/#installation) --I personally recommend installing it via [`pipx`](https://github.com/pipxproject/pipx) but that's entirely up to you.
 2. `cd` to your fork and run `poetry install` in the root folder of the repo.
 Poetry will create a virtual environment for python, install dependencies and install `sheetwork` in **editable** mode so that you can directly run and test `sheetwork` as you develop without having to install over and over.